Frequently Asked Questions

 - Make sure the scanner has “full duplex” capabilities.
 This means it can scan both sides of the paper as it pulls the sheet in (our exercise manuals are printed on both sides).
 Some scanners can only scan one side at a time, which, after pulling in and scanning a whole stack of pages, but then require you to flip the whole stack over afterwards and do the other side.
 Not a big deal, but please consider a full-duplex scanner.

 - Remember, if you already have a printer you are happy with, then you need not worry so much about the printing capabilities of whatever multi-function machine you are buying.
 After all, you could just consider it as a scanner (which happens to also be a backup printer should you ever need it).

 - Almost every modern scanner out there has the following features, but just in case you find a good deal on Ebay or Craigslist or something: make sure it can scan at least 300 dpi resolution and in COLOR.
-Black and white scans are not good enough for some of our courses (math and science).
+Black and white scans will not work for some of our courses (especially math and science).

 Quick search purchase links for all-in-one printers (printer / copier / scanner)

 The following links should do a search of common electronics websites.
 Give us a call if you still cannot find an affordable all-in-one unit after checking these links.

 - Walmart.com quick search link (sift these results carefully because Walmart’s search does not let us specify full duplex, etc.)